sunnysideup/silverstripe-easy-coding-standards/README.md

 ## logFile
 The log file to record any errors / recommendations.
 The default is: `LINTING_ERRORS.txt`.
-This is used by the `php-sslint-all` command.
+This is used by the `sslint-all` command.

 ## message
 Git commit message.
-This is used by the `php-sslint-all` command.
+This is used by the `sslint-all` command.